WTPT: History

 In mid-1994, the station was re-branded as "Q-93" and adopted a more uptempo-ed CHR format sprinkled with plenty of alternative rock.
-Ratings started to slowly tick upward, but the station was sold to Benchmark Communications (then-owners of WESC AM-FM) and the format was dropped altogether on January 1, 1995 for a younger-skewing country format as "93-Q Country" under the WFNQ-FM call letters.
+Ratings started to slowly tick upward, but the station was sold to Benchmark Communications (then-owners of WESC and WESC-FM) and the format was dropped altogether on January 1, 1995, for a younger-skewing country format as "93-Q Country" under the WFNQ call letters.
 The station began the format with 19,095 songs in a row commercial-free, the most ever on a commercial radio station up to that time.
-The idea was to use WFNQ-FM as a flanker against then-rival country outlet WSSL-FM so that WESC-FM could be the #1 station in the market.
-This strategy failed miserablely as WFNQ-FM went to the bottom of the ratings within several months.
+The idea was to use WFNQ as a flanker against then-rival country outlet WSSL-FM so that WESC-FM could be the #1 station in the market.
+This strategy failed miserablely as WFNQ went to the bottom of the ratings within several months.

 Programming also included the Christian music program Face to Face from Right Turn Radio.

-On September 13, 1996, WFNQ-FM dropped Young Country for active rock as "93.3 The Planet".
-The call letters of WTPT-FM were adopted by the end of the year.
+On September 13, 1996, WFNQ dropped Young Country for active rock as "93.3 The Planet".
+The call letters of WTPT were adopted by the end of the year.
 After being acquired by Clear Channel Communications in the late 1990s, Barnstable Broadcasting purchased the station in 1999, along with WROQ.
-The company sold WTPT as well as WROQ and (then) WGVC-FM to Entercom Communications in 2005.
+The company sold WTPT as well as WROQ and WGVC to Entercom Communications in 2005.

-On February 23, 2022, WTPT added The Bet to its HD3 subchannel.

-Translator
+HD Radio

-WTPT-HD2 programming is simulcast on the following translator:
+WTPT-HD2 carries a simulcast of WHQA's southern gospel format, known as The Life FM, and is simulcast on the following translator: